phanrahan/mantle/doc/README.md

 export MANTLE_TARGET=ice40
 ```

-The default configuration is to generate generic verilog.
+The default configuration is to generate generic `coreir`.

 ### Combinational Logic